erduotong/nuitka-doc-zh/helper/--help/output.md

 ```
 Do not include data files matching the filename pattern given.
 This is against
 the target filename, not source paths.
 So to ignore a file pattern from package
-data for "package_name" should be matched as "package_name/*.txt".
+data for 'package_name' should be matched as 'package_name/*.txt'.
 Or for the
-whole directory simply use "package_name".
+whole directory simply use 'package_name'.
 Default empty.
 ```
 中文简介:
 ```